plastilinn/docs/pages/sections/Solutions.md

 ### 🔑#key solutions - Robust product quality control

 💰rating: 35

 Implementing rigorous quality control measures ensures that the product is free from defects, reducing the risk of legal claims, financial losses, and damage to reputation.

 **💭 Questions**

-💭 #question Does the startup have robust product quality control measures?
- 💭 #question Are there processes in place to ensure product quality and minimize defects?
- 💭 #question Is the risk of legal claims and damage to reputation minimized?
+Does the startup have robust product quality control measures?;Are there processes in place to ensure product quality and minimize defects?;Is the risk of legal claims and damage to reputation minimized?

 **🚨 Risks**

 🚨Product Liability
 Product defects can lead to legal claims, financial losses, and damage to reputation.

 🚨mitigation strategy
 Implement stringent quality control measures and obtain liability insurance.

 🚨contingency strategy
 Address product defects promptly and manage legal claims effectively.